gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### Relationship between limit and burst

-There’s a token "bucket" (not to be confused with object storage buckets).
-That bucket refills at rate limit X per second.
-Burst is the maximum size of the bucket.
-If the bucket is empty, you can create X amount of instances per second.
-If the bucket isn’t empty, you can create that many instances at once, then the bucket will begin to fill again.
+The scale throttle uses a token quota for instance creation, defined by the `burst` value.
+The `burst` value is the maximum size that the quota is allowed to reach.
+The quota refreshes at the rate specified by the `limit` value, per second.
+The number of instances that can be created at a single time is limited by the amount of quota remaining.
+If there is sufficient quota, you can create a number of instances equal to the remaining quota.
+If the quota is depleted, you can create `limit` amount of instances per second.
+Once instance creation stops, the quota will begin to increase at a rate of `limit` per second until it reached the `burst` value.

 For example, if the `limit` is `1` and the `burst` is `60`:

-  - You can create 60 instances instantly, but then you’d be throttled.
+- You can create 60 instances instantly, but then you'd be throttled.
 - If you then waited 60 seconds, you'd be able to instantly create 60 instances again.
 - If you didn't wait, you could create 1 instance every second.

 ## The `[runners.autoscaler.connector_config]` section